AustinParkes/osrs_flipping_tool/README.md

 Test the tool works:
 `./flipping.py -F blank_filter.pkl -I test_list.txt`

-If the script runs without error, you should see output similar to:
+If the script runs without error, you should see test output similar to:

         Name: Nature rune
         -----------------